egel-lang/egel-docs/source/lists.rst

     Egel has a concise syntax, so you might easily get confused between alternatives.

     The folowing reduces two arguments.
+Two patterns, each one variable.

     .. code-block:: egel

         >> [X, Y -> X] 0 1
         0

     And this rewrites two composed constants.
+One pattern of two variables.

     .. code-block:: egel

         >> [X Y -> X] (0 1)
         0

     And finally, this rewrites a tuple.
+One pattern using sugar for a tuple.

     .. code-block:: egel